AbhiXverse/Solidity-journey/Day 02/Ethereum 101.md

 Ethereum Accounts:-

 - Ethereum accounts store and manage funds and transaction
-- Two types of accounts
+- Two types of accounts -
      1. Externally Owned Accounts (EOAs): Controlled by private keys
-     2. Contract Accounts:
+     2. Contract Accounts: Controlled by smart contract code
+- Fields in an Ethereum accounts -
+    - Nonce: